 There are two ways of experiencing a night in Mongolian Ger:

-Scattered throughout the many national parks of Mongolia, the most popular is Terelj National Park (60km from Ulaanbaatar and the most easily accessed).
-Many tourist ger camps have been set up specifically with the tourist in mind who wishes to try the local style of living.
+Scattered throughout the many national parks of Mongolia, the most popular is Terelj National Park (60 km from Ulaanbaatar and the most easily accessed).
+Many tourist ger camps have been set up specifically with the guest in mind who wishes to try the local style of living.

-Quite often located at the base of spectacular mountain ranges or in the heart of a dramatic valley, these tourist ger camps have been situated in key spots to you make you feel like you are living in the grasslands.
+Quite often located at the base of spectacular mountain ranges or in the heart of a dramatic valley, these many ger camps have been situated in key spots to make you feel like you are living in the grasslands.

-Generally attached to a larger hotel with regular rooms, the tourist camps are a great option for those who still would like a few of the creature comforts of a regular hotel without going completely nomadic.
+Generally attached to a larger hotel with regular rooms, the tourist ger camps are a great option for those who still would like a few of the creature comforts of a regular hotel without going completely nomadic.
+So, there are ger camp staff around to help with things you need.
 The gers are generally in a cluster together with 6-8 beds huddled inside.
 They are larger than the traditional gers used for living by the local nomads and many have electricity, charging facilities and even a TV.
 Apart from that, beds are placed in a circle around the perimeter of the wall, with the centre of the ger being home to the oven which heats the entire room.
 Not a problem in summer as the ovens are not used, but if you are staying in tourist ger camp in winter, the ovens in these gers are not your traditional Mongolian stoves (due to fire and safety regulations.)

-One benefit of the tourist ger camps, is that there are hot showers available and flushing toilets.
+One benefit of the tourist ger camp is that there are hot showers available and flushing toilets.
 Not in your ger of course, but only a short walk away.
-This is one of the main creature comforts of the tourist camps.
+This is one of the main creature comforts of the tourist ger camp.

-Another creature comfort is that being attached to a hotel generally means and bar a restaurant.
+Another creature comfort is that being attached to a hotel generally means a bar and ger camp restaurant.
 A restaurant means you can choose what you would like to eat and drink.
-The Mongolian diet mainly consists of three things.
+The Mongolian traditional cuisine mainly consists of three things.
 Dairy products, meat and noodles, so if you are feeling like something western, this is your chance to get it.

-For me, the truly traditionally realistic experience is to stay with a nomadic family who are not equipped for tourists.
+The truly traditionally realistic experience is to stay with a nomadic family who are not equipped for guests.
 Difficult to find, but they exist!
 I have just done this myself and it was out of this world.
-I experience a lot of rural homestays in my travels but this one takes the cake.
+I experience a lot of rural homestays in my travels, but this one takes the cake.

 We stayed with the grandmother of the family.
 In her little farm, she had two gers.
 One for cooking and cleaning, the other for eating and sleeping.
-The cooking and cleaning ger is as you would image.
-Pots and pans everywhere, the Mongolian stove crackling and burning away all day with bowls of water boiling.
+The cooking and cleaning ger consists of pots and pans everywhere, the Mongolian stove crackling and burning away all day with bowls of water boiling.
 Chunks of freshly slaughtered meat lay on the makeshift bench, carrots and potatoes in sacks on the floor.
-Two new born lambs bleeted softly in the corner, only a week old and born out of season so it was still too cold for them to be outside with their parents.
+Two newborn lambs bleeted softly in the corner, only a week old and born out of season so it was still too cold for them to be outside with their parents.

 A bear paw, snout, claw and teeth hung from one of the rafters, small orange wooden stools no more than 30cm of the ground were used for seating.
 A large stainless steel pot sat on the floor for food scraps which were then mixed with ground husks and fed to the animals.
 The ger smelled of food all the time and had a homely feel to it.

-In the eating and sleeping ger, there were two single beds each with pile of woollen blankets most likely locally woven.
-A small shrine dedicated to the Dalai Lama was on of a small dresser and a low wooden table was next to the stove.
+In the eating and sleeping ger, there were two single beds each with a pile of woollen blankets, most likely locally woven and made out of camel or sheep wool.
+A small shrine dedicated to the Dalai Lama was on top of a small dresser and a low wooden table was next to the stove.

-500m away to the north was the ladys son’s ger.
-His children running around and stirring up grandma all day.
-700m down the road was the daughters gers.
-Her children also running a muck and teasing the other children.
+500m away to the north was the lady’s son’s ger.
+His children were running around and stirring up grandma all day.
+700m down the road was the daughter’s gers.
+Her children were also running a muck and teasing the other children.

 Alongside the wood pile was a large mound of frozen ice blocks hacked and collected from the local river to provide the family with pure drinking water, a wooden fence was off in the distance to shelter a hole in the ground for a toilet.